albertogcatalan/hybrid-weather/README.md

 This project can be ported to cross platform mobile usng cordova and to web as web app or chrome app.

+#weather
+http://openweathermap.org/ service is used for weather forecast.
+Individual developers please sign up the free plan and use unique API key for development.